 Provision is made at the reporting date for the estimated cost of claims incurred but not settled at the reporting date, including the cost of claims incurred but not yet reported ("IBNR") to the Company.
+Delays can be experienced in the notification and settlement of certain types of claims, therefore, the ultimate cost of which cannot be known with certainty at the reporting date.
+The liability is calculated at the reporting date using a range of standard actuarial claim projection techniques based on empirical data and current assumptions that may include a margin for adverse deviation.
+No provision for catastrophic reserves is recognized unless the catastrophe is sustained at reporting period.

 Although the Company takes all reasonable steps to ensure that it has appropriate information regarding its claim exposures, given the uncertainty in establishing claims provisions, it is likely that the final outcome will be different from the original liability established.
-To ensure local regulatory compliance, the Company engaged an external actuary to review the analysis and certify the reasonableness of the reserves.